jiataol/jiataol.github.io/_pages/about.md

   - /about.html
 ---

-Mingchen Li is a PhD student in Civil Engineering at Hong Kong University of Science and Technology.
-Her research interests include Large Language Model, Semantic Model, Building Performance Optimization, and Machine Learning.
-He is now a student of Prof. Wang(https://walterzwang.github.io/)  and works on semantic modeling of air conditioning systems.
+Jiatao Liu is a PhD student in Civil Engineering at Hong Kong University of Science and Technology.
+Her research interests include Thermal Energy Storage, HVAC Systems, Indoor Air Quality and Energy Optimization.
+She is now a student of Prof. Wang(https://walterzwang.github.io/)  and works on semantic modeling of air conditioning systems.